JeremyJeanson/fitbit-sdk-extension/Sources/README.md

     - [x] Animations.
 - [ ] SVG Language.
     - [x] Completion (All SVG elements and attributs used by the Fitbit SDK, to avoid errors).
+    - [x] Documentation when mouse is hover elements.
     - [ ] Format.
     - [ ] Validation.